-Charlie has worked extensively around the world as a choral conductor and jazz educator, performing, speaking and giving clinics in Mexico, Australia, New Zealand and the Far East, as well as the US and the UK.
+I work extensively around the world as a choral conductor and jazz educator.
+I perform, speak and give clinics in places like Mexico, Australia, New Zealand and the Far East, as well as the US and the UK.

-In 2017, Charlie worked with Coro Gay Ciudad De México for the first time, when they appeared as guest stars with NYCGMC in New York City, and the two ensembles stood together for LGBTQ rights internationally.
-Since then, Charlie has returned to Mexico City three times, with the goal of supporting the five year old group, as they worked to become a new and exciting hub for LGBTQ singing in the region.
+In 2017, I worked with Coro Gay Ciudad De México, when they appeared as guest stars with NYCGMC in New York City.
+The two ensembles made a powerful and moving artistic statement for LGBTQ rights internationally.
+Since then, I have returned to Mexico City three times, with the goal of supporting them, as they have grown exponentially to become a new and exciting hub for LGBTQ singing in the region.

 AUSTRALIA AND NEW ZEALAND

-At the 2013 'Out and Loud' Festival in Hobart Tasmania, Charlie worked with an all-Australia LGBT chorus conducted them in two sell-out concerts.
+At the 2013 'Out and Loud' Festival in Hobart Tasmania, I worked with an all-Australia LGBT chorus, and conducted the 200 strong group in two sell-out concerts.

-He also made a guest appearance in 2013 for OUP at the Maryborough Music Educators conference, running a chorus of elementary school teachers that Summer.
+I also made a guest appearance in 2013 for OUP at the Maryborough Music Educators conference near Brisbane, and made a chorus of elementary teachers.

-In 2002, he directed the London Gay Men's Chorus at the Sydney Opera House later that year, and at the Kennedy Center, Washington DC in 2005.
-For more on NYCGMC, see the dedicated page on Charlie's website here, or click here.
+In 2002, I directed the London Gay Men's Chorus at the Sydney Opera House later that year, and at the Kennedy Center, Washington DC in 2005.
+For more on NYCGMC, see the dedicated page here, or click here.

-Charlie did a series of jazz workshop tours from 1999 to 2002 in Perth, Sydney, Melbourne, Canberra, Auckland, Wellington, Christchurch and Dunedin.
+I also did a series of jazz workshop tours from 1999 to 2002, developing jazz skills in predominantly classical piano teachers, and teachers of clarinet, saxophone, trumpet and trombone and flute.
+I did 3-day workshops in Hong Kong, Singapore, Kuala Lumpur, Penang, Perth, Sydney, Melbourne, Canberra, Auckland, Wellington, Christchurch and Dunedin.

 ACROSS THE US

-At the 2012 GALA Festival of LGBTQ choirs, Charlie conducted a chorus of 300 in ‘Big Gay Sing Denver’, to a sell-out audience of over 5000.
+At the 2012 GALA Festival of LGBTQ choirs, I conducted a chorus of 300 in ‘Big Gay Sing Denver’, to a sell-out audience of over 5000.

 THE FAR EAST